fiddleheadjs/fiddlehead/README.md

 }
 ```

-### Components always are "pure"

-Pure components are components that always produce the same output (view) with the same input (props).
-Different from React, any components of Fiddlehead are pure without wrapping them with `memo` HOC.
-This means, components will not re-rendered without changes in their props or states,
-even when their parent components re-rendered.
-We use the shallow comparison to determine if props are changed or not.

 ### useCallback

 When you pass an inline function to a child component, that child component will always re-render